dirtyjtag/DirtyJTAG/README.md

 The PID was obtained through http://pid.codes, which is a registry of USB PID codes for open source hardware projects.
 More infos: http://pid.codes/1209/C0CA/

-Dmesg also give some output where you can see the Manufacturer field as "DirtyJTAG":
+`dmesg` also give some output where you can see the manufacturer field as "Jean THOMAS":

 ```
 $ dmesg
-(...)
+[...]
 [55444.904830] usb 1-3: new full-speed USB device number 12 using xhci_hcd
 [55445.033099] usb 1-3: New USB device found, idVendor=1209, idProduct=c0ca, bcdDevice= 1.10
 [55445.033105] usb 1-3: New USB device strings: Mfr=1, Product=2, SerialNumber=3